-Delivering remote implementations and training was the most successful initiative we introduced during lockdown.
+Delivering remote implementations and training was the most successful initiative we introduced during the lockdown.
 It’s proving a big hit with our customers…

-Like many companies, lockdown presented us with a host of new challenges.
+Like many companies, the lockdown presented us with a host of new challenges.
 One of the biggest was how to deliver implementations and training effectively at a time when site visits were not allowed.

 Siobhán Shannon, Financial Controller at Flynn, signed up with RedSky at the end of 2019.
-The project kick-off meeting was in March and RedSky Consultant Rob Austin managed to spend two days with Siobhán at Flynn’s Dublin office before lockdown.
+The project kick-off meeting was in March and RedSky Consultant Rob Austin managed to spend two days with Siobhán at Flynn’s Dublin office before the lockdown.

 “Because of lockdown and all the closures in Ireland, I upped my RedSky remote support to three days a week during May and June,” said Siobhán.
 “Rob and I use Microsoft Teams a lot.
 It definitely allowed us to get to know each other really well.
-It’s ideal because we can both see each other’s screen and he can also take control of our screens if needed.
+It’s ideal because we can both see each other’s screens and he can also take control of our screens if needed.

 “Microsoft Teams has been absolutely brilliant in terms of training because we have videos of all the training sessions.
 There’s no need for a training manual: in future, if a new person joins our Accounts team or an existing staff member needs a refresher, they can simply work through the training video.